Deletecat/firefish-rss-parsing/README.md

 This may be different for the distribution you are using.

+An example CSS file has been included with the releases, feel free to tweak it if you so wish!

 ## What data does this script use?

 This script uses the following data from the rss feed: